meain/blog/posts/2019-08-12-accessing-kubernetes-api-from-pod.md

             serviceAccountName: job-robot  # Name of the ServiceAccount, duh.
 ```

-And with that, you can not create a `Job` from within a `Pod` in your cluster.
+And with that, you can now create a `Job` from within a `Pod` in your cluster.